moderntribe/square-one/docs/tests/jest.md

 Refer to the api docs [here](https://facebook.github.io/jest/docs/api.html) as needed

-The tests will be executed at the start of every `grunt dist` and on the server when doing pr's
+The tests will be executed at the start of every `gulp dist` and on the server when doing pr's

 ## Table of Contents